GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-gcs/README_Kafka_to_Gcs_Flex.md

 * **kafkaReadOffset** : The starting point for reading messages when no committed offsets exist.
 The earliest starts from the beginning, the latest from the newest message.
 Defaults to: latest.
 * **kafkaReadUsernameSecretId** : The Google Cloud Secret Manager secret ID that contains the Kafka username to use with SASL_PLAIN authentication.
 (Example: projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<SECRET_VERSION>).
 Defaults to empty.
 * **kafkaReadPasswordSecretId** : The Google Cloud Secret Manager secret ID that contains the Kafka password to use with SASL_PLAIN authentication.
 (Example: projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<SECRET_VERSION>).
 Defaults to empty.
+* **kafkaReadKeystoreLocation** : The Google Cloud Storage path to the Java KeyStore (JKS) file that contains the TLS certificate and private key to use when authenticating with the Kafka cluster.
+(Example: gs://your-bucket/keystore.jks).
+* **kafkaReadTruststoreLocation** : The Google Cloud Storage path to the Java TrustStore (JKS) file that contains the trusted certificates to use to verify the identity of the Kafka broker.
+* **kafkaReadTruststorePasswordSecretId** : The Google Cloud Secret Manager secret ID that contains the password to use to access the Java TrustStore (JKS) file for Kafka TLS authentication (Example: projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<SECRET_VERSION>).
+* **kafkaReadKeystorePasswordSecretId** : The Google Cloud Secret Manager secret ID that contains the password to use to access the Java KeyStore (JKS) file for Kafka TLS authentication.
+(Example: projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<SECRET_VERSION>).
+* **kafkaReadKeyPasswordSecretId** : The Google Cloud Secret Manager secret ID that contains the password to use to access the private key within the Java KeyStore (JKS) file for Kafka TLS authentication.
+(Example: projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<SECRET_VERSION>).
 * **schemaFormat** : The Kafka schema format.
 Can be provided as SINGLE_SCHEMA_FILE or SCHEMA_REGISTRY.
 If SINGLE_SCHEMA_FILE is specified, all messages should have the schema mentioned in the avro schema file.
 If SCHEMA_REGISTRY is specified, the messages can have either a single schema or multiple schemas.
 Defaults to: SINGLE_SCHEMA_FILE.
 * **confluentAvroSchemaPath** : The Google Cloud Storage path to the single Avro schema file used to decode all of the messages in a topic.
 Defaults to empty.
 * **schemaRegistryConnectionUrl** : The URL for the Confluent Schema Registry instance used to manage Avro schemas for message decoding.
 Defaults to empty.
 * **binaryAvroSchemaPath** : The Google Cloud Storage path to the Avro schema file used to decode binary-encoded Avro messages.
 Defaults to empty.
+* **schemaRegistryAuthenticationMode** : Schema Registry authentication mode.
+Can be NONE or TLS.
+Defaults to: NONE.
+* **schemaRegistryTruststoreLocation** : Location of the SSL certificate where the trust store for authentication to Schema Registry are stored.
+(Example: /your-bucket/truststore.jks).
+* **schemaRegistryTruststorePasswordSecretId** : SecretId in secret manager where the password to access secret in truststore is stored.
+(Example: projects/your-project-number/secrets/your-secret-name/versions/your-secret-version).
+* **schemaRegistryKeystoreLocation** : Keystore location that contains the SSL certificate and private key.
+(Example: /your-bucket/keystore.jks).
+* **schemaRegistryKeystorePasswordSecretId** : SecretId in secret manager where the password to access the keystore file (Example: projects/your-project-number/secrets/your-secret-name/versions/your-secret-version).
+* **schemaRegistryKeyPasswordSecretId** : SecretId of password required to access the client's private key stored within the keystore (Example: projects/your-project-number/secrets/your-secret-name/versions/your-secret-version).
+* **outputDeadletterTable** : Fully Qualified BigQuery table name for failed messages.
+Messages failed to reach the output table for different reasons (e.g., mismatched schema, malformed json) are written to this table.The table will be created by the template.
+(Example: your-project-id:your-dataset.your-table-name).